lsst-dm/legacy-obs_lsstSim/Readme.md

 4. Commit your above changes and push.

 The files you have updated above will be converted into the camera description files when this product is built by scons.
 You can check that this completes successfully by setting up this product and running "scons" at the root level.

+Note that this process does not build the wavefront sensor files.